leadedge/SpoutDXvideo/README.md

 The project uses the SpoutDX support class built as a library for x64.
 Only one sending function is used, "SendImage", which handles everything.

-The original purpose was to be an example for SpoutDX built as a dll.
-But it proved to be unsuitable due to FFmpeg dependency.
+The original purpose was to be an example for SpoutDX built as a dll but proved to be unsuitable due to FFmpeg dependency.

 However, it remains useful for reference :\
 &nbsp;&nbsp;&nbsp;&nbsp;o Using the SpoutDX library and dll.\